EGR314Team206/EGR314Team206.github.io/index.md

 ## [Team Organization](team_organization.md)

-Our Team Organization briefly covers our Team Charter and Mission Statement.
-It describes our main goals for this project as well as what we hope to learn and accomplish.
+The Team Organization briefly covers the Team Charter and Mission Statement.
+It describes the main goals for this project as well as what the team hoped to learn and accomplish.

 ## [User Needs & Benchmarking](user_needs.md)

-Our User Needs and Benchmarking introduces how through VOC (Voice of Customer) Benchmarking, we were able to identify common issues addressed with products similar to our design restraints.
-By observing both positive and negative comments, we could identify what worked and what was a recurring issue.
-We later grouped these into separate categories of type and importance.
-Inside shows our process step by step, and how we came to identify these needs.
+The User Needs and Benchmarking introduces how through VOC (Voice of Customer) Benchmarking, the team was able to identify common issues addressed with products similar to the design restraints.
+By observing both positive and negative comments, the team could identify what worked and what was a recurring issue.
+Later, the ideas were grouped into separate categories of type and importance.
+Inside shows the process step by step, and how these needs were identified.

 ## [Product Requirements](product_requirements.md)